 Make sure your business users are aware that views have been created for them for an app.
 It’s also useful to highlight the view selectors in each app, as some apps can have multiple view selectors.

 - The user must login to the FLP and navigate to the SAP Fiori app.

 Important: Naturally only one view can be a user’s default view.
 If you mark multiple public views as the default view, the most recently set default will take precedence.
-Remember that if the user has already set a default view for themselves, their preference is respected.

 - Users can view the available views in the view selector and select which one they want to use.

 - They use the Manage Views dialog to mark their favorite views.